jsmith197/gDay/project-proposal.md

 ## Map the user experience:

+One of the fundamentals gStudents learn is that networking is the key to being successful in the tech industry.
+The user would benefit from having a platform where they can connect or reconnect with gSchool Alumni.
 When a Galvanize graduate visits the gDay app, they will find a simple way to create a profile, register for gDay, shop gSchool swag, and contact gSchool and their gSchool alumni.

-The features are as follows:
+User Stories for gDay App Features:

+The user needs to:
+    * Have the ability to connect with other gSchool alumni in a fun and productive way.
+    * Stay up to date on relevant industry events and happenings.
+    * Create a short graduate profile.
+    * Access a calendar of alumni events.

+The user needs:

+    * Create a simple personal profile via Sign Up.
+    * Register for gDay events via Schedule.
+    * Shop gSchool swag (merch) via Shop.
+    * Contact gSchool alumni via Community.
+    * Contact gSchool (Galvanize) via Contact.

+First features to build:

+    * Login:
+        - Login username
+        - Login password

+    * Sign up:
+        - First Name
+        - Last Name
+        - Email
+        - Password
+        - Password confimation

+    * Schedule:
+        - About event
+            - Feature for checking yes no maybe attending this event
+            - Feature to add even to your Google calendard
+        - D3 / Time table visualization
+        - Google campus map for functionality

+    * Community:
+        - Name
+        - Job title
+        - Photos
+        - gSchool
+        - Cohort number

+    * Shop:
+        - Swag/merch
+        - Better version of logo

+    * Contact:
+        - Email
+        - Twitter
+        - Galvanize Website
+        - YouTube

+***** Later Features to Add:

+Login:
+   - Consider bot protection (type these letters and numbers)

+Profile:
+   - Picture of alumni
+   - Bio
+   - Cohort Number
+   - Employer

 ## What technologies do you plan to use?